ibexa/documentation-developer/docs/api/graphql_operations.md

 The file is provided as the `$file` variable, defined as an `UploadFile`.

-You can include this mutation in a curl request under `operations`:
+You can include this mutation in a cURL request under `operations`:

 ``` bash
 curl -v -X POST \